User Guide

 10

-The Service Status under the Extended services tab changes from New to Pending.
+The Status under the Data Sharing tab changes from New to Pending.
 The service remains on the page until it is dismissed by clicking the X symbol.

 11

 The recipient of the target database can choose to accept or reject the request.
-If the request is accepted, the Service Status changes from Pending to Active, and billing associated with the selected Rate Plan, begins.
-If the service is rejected, the Service Status changes from Pending to Rejected, and no billing begins.
+If the request is accepted, the Status changes from Pending to Active, and billing associated with the selected Rate Plan begins.
+If the Data Sharing request is rejected, the Status changes from Pending to Rejected, and no billing begins.

-NOTE: For more on the recipient’s workflow, refer to Receiving an Extendable Services request.
+NOTE: For more on the Target Database workflow, refer to Receiving a Data Sharing request.

-Extended Services requests can only be canceled while in the Pending status.
-If the request was already accepted by the recipient from target database, refer to Removing an Extendable Service.
+Data Sharing requests can only be canceled while in the Pending status.
+If the request was already accepted by the Target Database, refer to Removing Data Sharing.

 1

-To cancel a Pending request, return to the Asset Edit page and click the X symbol associated with the request under Actions.
+Navigate to the Data Sharing tab on the Asset page and click the X symbol associated with the request under Actions.

 2

 You are asked to confirm cancellation of the request.
-Review the message and click the Cancel sharing button to proceed, or Continue to continue sharing.
+Review the message and click Cancel sharing to proceed, or Continue to continue sharing.

 3